Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Methods

 \subsubsection{Statistical significance of the clusters}

-The value of Z in (\ref{eq:merge}) is used to control the statistical reliability of the density peaks.
-A more detailed analysis of the role of this parameter can be found in Supplementary Text S1 and FIG. S6.
+The value of $Z$ in the Heuristic~\ref{hr3} is used to control the statistical reliability of the density peaks.

-In general, at low $Z$ values the method is more sensitive to variations of the density, but also identifies as clusters density fluctuations due to sampling artifacts.
-Then, the higher the value of $Z$, the lower the sensitivity to density changes but the higher the statistical reliability of the peaks.
+In general, at low $Z$ values the method is more sensitive to variations of the density, but fluctuations due to sampling artifacts are also {identified} as clusters density.
+Then, the higher the value of $Z$, the lower the sensitivity to density changes, but the higher the statistical reliability of the peaks.
 If the sampling of the probability distribution function is good enough, one can increase the value of $Z$ in order to enhance the statistical confidence.
-If the sampling is poor (something that easily happens if the intrinsic dimension of the data is high), one is forced to accept a lower level of confidence and a significant probability of observing some spurious clusters.
-In FIG.~\ref{fig:spirali} we show an example of how the parameter $Z$ affects the clustering classification in a well sampled distribution.
+If the sampling is poor (something that easily happens if the intrinsic dimension of the data is high), one is forced to accept a lower level of confidence (lower value of $Z$) and a significant probability of observing some spurious clusters.

+In Figure~\ref{fig:spirali} we show an example of how the parameter $Z$ affects the clustering classification in a well sampled distribution.
 Although the best results are obtained with $Z=3$, and the number of clusters increases for smaller $Z$, the topography of the data set allows identifying the two main peaks of the distribution at any value of the parameter $Z$.
+A systematic study of the role of this parameter {and its impact} in detecting spurious clusters is provided in Supp.
+Inf.
+Text~S1 and Figure~S6.